 To file and remit transaction privilege tax online, register your business on AZTaxes.gov.
 If you have an existing TPT license, you will need to link your existing business account and add any line items for county and city.

-A business with more than one location has to file electronically.
-If you have only one location, you may file a TPT-EZ return and ensure to complete the lines for the county and city you are located in.
+Businesses with more than one location or an annual transaction privilege tax and use tax liability of $500 or more during the prior calendar year are required to file and pay electronically.
+If you have only one location or less than $500 in annual tax liability, you may file a TPT-EZ return and ensure to complete the lines for the county and city you are located in.

 Many deductions that can be claimed for the cities, can also be applied to the county tax on the Schedule A of the return.
 For a full list of deduction codes, please see the Deduction Code Table.